seanox/aspect-js/manual/en/markup.md

 With Seanox aspect-js the declarative approach of HTML is taken up and extended.
 In addition to the expression language, the HTML elements are provided with additional attributes for functions and view model binding.
-The corresponding renderer is included in the composite implementation and monitors the DOM via the MutationObserver and thus reacts recursively to changes in the DOM.
+The corresponding renderer is included in the composite implementation and actively monitors the DOM starting from the BODY element via the MutationObserver and works and reacts recursively to changes.

 ## Contents Overview